 38 Things to do in Connecticut this October Last Updated: January 2022

 Looking for something to do in Connecticut in October?
 Whether you want something active or relaxing, cultural or nature-oriented, historic or trendy, Connecticut's got you covered.
 Here are some highlights for October.

 Just be sure to check with each location before venturing out, as hours may differ due to COVID-19.

 For even more ideas check out CTvisit.com where you can search by type of activity under the “DO” navigation tab, or browse articles full of ideas under the “IDEAS” tab.

 3. Soar through the trees.
-Get a birds-eye view of the leaves in full foliage form during zipline tours at the Adventure Park at the Discovery Museum in Bridgeport and the Adventure Park in Storrs, or HighFlyer Zipline at Foxwoods in Mashantucket.
+Get a birds-eye view of the leaves in full foliage form during zipline tours at the Adventure Park in Storrs, Empower Adventure Park at Nomads in South Windsor, or HighFlyer Zipline at Foxwoods in Mashantucket.

 6. Walk with llamas.
 Make a new friend while staying active by going on a llama walk at Country Quilt Llama Farm in Cornwall or Rowanwood Farm in Newtown.
 You're sure to see some great foliage along the way!

 Arts & Culture

 8. Travel the Barns Trail.
-Explore the agriculatural roots of Connecticut history and road trip through the Barns Trail.
+Explore the agricultural roots of Connecticut history and road trip through the Barns Trail.
 You may even see some great foliage on your journey!

 10. See the screen — from your car.
-Enjoy an old-fashioned movie night and view films of all types at drive-in theaters like the Pleasant Valley Drive-In in Barkhamsted, the Southington Drive-In, or Mansfield Drive-in in Mansfield, where you'll also find a flea market which features various vendors and even a snack bar.
+Enjoy an old-fashioned movie night and view films of all types at drive-in theaters like the Pleasant Valley Drive-In in Barkhamsted, the Southington Drive-In, or Mansfield Drive-in in Mansfield, where you'll also find a flea market that features various vendors and even a snack bar.

 11. Explore history.
 No matter the season, Connecticut offers ample opportunities to experience the state's rich history up close.
-Spend a day touring the Keeler Tavern Museum in Ridgefield, the Roseland Cottage Museum in Woodstock, the Mark Twain House & Museum in Hartford, or any the many museums throughout Connecticut.
+Spend a day touring the Keeler Tavern Museum in Ridgefield, the Roseland Cottage Museum in Woodstock, the Mark Twain House & Museum in Hartford, or any of the many museums throughout Connecticut.

 12. Go house hunting.
 With so much history in Connecticut, you'll find stunning landscapes, architecture, and centuries of beauty to explore.
 Take a road trip and discover these historic homes and gardens throughout the state.